 - Daniel 7:27: "And the kingdom and the dominion and the greatness of the kingdoms under the whole heaven shall be given to the people of the saints of the Most High; his kingdom shall be an everlasting kingdom, and all dominions shall serve and obey him."

-- 1 Corinthians 15:24-28 says Jesus will destroy every other ruling power, and will reign over everything until his enemies are conquered.
+- 1 Corinthians 15:24-28 says that Jesus will destroy every other ruling power, and he will reign over everything until his enemies are conquered.

 - Jude 1:14-15 refers to a prophecy by Enoch about God coming with his saints to bring justice to a sinful world, similar to Revelation 19:11-16.